 Rates for USDA loans are generally lower than comparable, 30-year fixed-rate mortgages.
 Even if you have less-than-stellar credit, you may still get a lower rate with a USDA loan because of the agency promises to reimburse the lender should you default and allow a foreclosure.

 Homes must be located in a USDA-defined rural area.
 The USDA defines rural broadly, but there are restrictions.
 Homes that have additional units used for commercial purposes would likely be ineligible.
 Vacation and investment homes are also not eligible.
 And if a house has an in-ground swimming pool, its value will be deducted from the total home’s price, making it ineligible for 100 percent financing.
 Manufactured homes are allowed, but they must be new and installed permanently.
 Research restrictions before you begin the process.

 You can earn too much to qualify for a USDA loan.
 The limits vary county by county.
 The limits are low for direct loans, and significantly higher for USDA guaranteed loans.
 Consult with a loan officer experienced in USDA loans to learn if you qualify.

 Refinance Restrictions on USDA Loans

 The home being refinanced must be a primary residence.
 The borrower must have a record of 12 consecutive, on-time mortgage payments.

-The USDA’s streamline refinance program only applies to mortgages with 30-year terms.
+The USDA’s streamlined assist refinance program only applies to mortgages with 30-year terms.
 Borrowers with 15-year or 20-year loans, this would immediately take them out of USDA refi eligibility.
 You may qualify for a non-USDA refinance.

-USDA Streamline Refi Not Available In All States
+USDA Streamlined Refi Not Available In All States

-The streamline refinance program is available in approximately 34 states, so check with your local USDA rural development office to learn your USDA refinance options.
+The streamlined assist refinance program is available in approximately 34 states, so check with your local USDA rural development office to learn your USDA refinance options.

 Primary Residence Only